 An exchange-traded fund (ETF) is a security that tracks an index, a commodity or a basket of assets just like an index fund, but trades like a stock on an exchange.
 ETFs track fairly closely to the indexes that they follow, such as the S&P 500 or the Dow Jones Industrial Average.
 ETFs are bought and sold like stocks throughout the day, and therefore experience continually changing prices.
 Betterment uses ETFs in both our stock and bond portfolios because of the liquidity, diversification, and low management fees they provide.
 For more information on the ETFs you are invested in with Betterment, please visit our portfolio page.

 - What is the difference between mutual funds and ETFs?

-- What stock ETFs are used in the Betterment Portfolio?
+- What funds (ETFs) are in the Betterment Portfolio Strategy?